 Undergraduate students in the English Dept. at NDSU have many opportunities to work with faculty on projects within the University and the Fargo/Moorhead Community.
 These projects give students the opportunity to conduct research directly alongside faculty members.
 Positive impacts of these projects include increased academic focus, socialization into the field and the social context, access to resources, opportunities to gain new ideas without abandoning one’s background, skills and competencies, promise of graduate education, and broadening of horizons.

-Examples of undergraduate research in the humanities at NDSU include, university-wide projects, such as:
+Examples of undergraduate research in the Humanities at NDSU include, university-wide projects, such as:

 - Upward Bound

 - Governor’s School

 - Specialized degree programs whose focus is faculty-student research, like Public History

 The Department of English offers opportunities for students to engage in active and career-focused learning activities at all level.
 All of our faculty members are involved the project, and all of us mentor student-faculty research projects, in the capstone seminar as well as in the following learning environments:

 - Research-focused UG curriculum

 - Specially designed classrooms, in which research is supported through technology